-With the pump in a vertical position, clean any dirt from around the seal cavity drain plug (8).
-Remove the plug, and install a short 1⁄4 inch NPT nipple in the hole.
+With the pump in a vertical position, clean any dirt from around the pipe plug (5) and remove it.
+Remove the seal cavity drain plug (6) and install a short 3/8 inch NPT nipple in the hole.
 Tip the pump and drain the seal oil into a clean container.
 Inspect the oil for water, dirt, or cloudy condition which could indicate lower seal failure or poor gasket seal.